Fast convergence to non-isolated minima: four equivalent conditions for $\mathrm{C}^2$ functions: Aiming for superlinear convergence

-Note that a local convergence analysis of RTR with Cauchy steps is given in~\citep{muoi2017local} for \emph{non-singular} local minima.
+A local convergence analysis of TR with Cauchy steps is given in~\citep{muoi2017local} for \emph{non-singular} local minima.
 Here, we prove that the favorable convergence properties also hold if we only assume \pl{}.

 To prove Theorem~\ref{th:main-rtr}, we first establish a number of intermediate results only assuming the subproblem solver satisfies the properties~\eqref{eq:rtr-better-than-cauchy} and~\eqref{eq:strong-vs} defined below.
-Then we conclude using more specific properties which we could only secure for Cauchy steps at this time.
+We then secure these properties for Cauchy steps.
 First, given a local minimum $\optpoint \in \optimalset$, we assume that the step $s_k$ satisfies the \emph{sufficient decrease} condition

 whenever the iterate $x_k$ is sufficiently close to $\optpoint$.
 (If the denominator is zero, consider the rightmost expression to be infinite.)
 This condition holds for many practical subproblem solvers and ensures global convergence guarantees in particular (see~\citep[\S7.4]{absil2009optimization} and \cite[\S6.4]{boumal2020introduction}).
 Second, given a local minimum $\optpoint \in \optimalset$, we assume that there exists a constant $\rtrstepconstant \geq 0$ such that